ayushgun/apollo/README.md

 _The output flag has the options dataclass and json_

 <br/>
-⚠️ For option and API examples, please refer to the API documentation: https://ayushgun.github.io/apollo/reddit.html
+⚠️ For option and module usage examples, please refer to the module API documentation: https://ayushgun.github.io/apollo/reddit.html